What’s the Difference?

 Then I looked up cotton batting synonyms, and found cushion, filling, packing, padding, stuffing, insides, innards, layer, wadding, and more…

 In upholstery, the terms we use for batting seem to vary geographically.
-The brits call cotton batting ‘COTTON WADDING’.
+People in the UK call cotton batting ‘COTTON WADDING’.
 I like this, because it clearly suggests the use for this material as more suited to internal stuffing than the lighter surface-oriented treatment of a cushion wrap.
-See cotton batting photos here.

 COTTON OR WOOL – WHICH TO USE?